yusufirfan/tower-survivor/README.md

 I used the Godot Engine because it's beginner friendly and easy to learn.

+For preview you can visit my [Itch.io](https://kurakigame.itch.io/tower-survivor) page.

 ## Idea

 - Thanks to [Cakez](https://www.youtube.com/watch?v=2H9KERSYS4E) for the tower survivor concept idea.